Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Preparing for Side Effects before Treatment

-Preventing Infection: Both the disease and some of the treatments suppress the immune system, increasing the risk for infections.
+Both the disease and some of the treatments suppress the immune system, increasing the risk for infections.
 Widespread, life-threatening infection is a particular danger if the spleen has been removed and both radiation and chemotherapy are administered.
-People with Hodgkin disease should be vaccinated against pneumococcus, meningococcus, and Haemophilus influenza bacteria before receiving treatment.
+People with HD who have had a splenectomy should be vaccinated against pneumococcus, meningococcus, and Haemophilus influenza bacteria before receiving treatment.

 For women, egg (oocyte) cryopreservation is recommended.
 This procedure involves harvesting and freezing a woman's eggs (oocytes), and can be followed by in vitro fertilization and freezing of embryos for later use.
 It requires several weeks of pre-treatment with ovarian stimulation drugs, so timing is very important.
 For women who will receive radiation therapy to the pelvic region, a surgical procedure that moves the ovaries out of the path of radiation (ovarian transposition) can also help preserve fertility.